rishisingh-24/TERMINUX_BOT/README.md

 Maybe you are developing an application where you need quick information without having to go back or having to open another program.
 You simply make a call to your chatbot's API and you will get a text response without having to stop what you're doing.

-*In this app. we use RetroFit API.*
-Retrofit is an awesome type-safe HTTP client for Android and Java built by awesome folks at Square.
-Retrofit makes it easy to consume JSON or XML data which is parsed into Plain Old Java Objects (POJOs).